 Automatically target an engaged audience

 Once you find an event to target, click the 'Create new campaign' button to start building your ad.
-The event will be added as an audience feature, which means your Promoted Tweets will only show to people who are actively discussing an event, in addition to any other demographics, interests, behaviors, and keywords you use to create your target audience
+The event will be added as an audience feature, which means your Promoted Ads will only show to people who are actively discussing an event, in addition to any other demographics, interests, behaviors, and keywords you use to create your target audience

 Best practice: By using event targeting as an audience feature instead of using the event name as a keyword, the platform will analyze the content of Tweets and other contextual clues to only display to people actively interested in the event you’re targeting.

 Join the conversation before the event

 People often talk about a major conference, a blockbuster movie, or a championship game for days or even weeks before the big day itself.
 Event tracking lets you capitalize on pre-event buzz and engagement by monitoring audiences starting 30 days before each event, giving you plenty of time to plan, launch your campaign, and be a part of the conversation.